cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 # A tour of visualizations, good, bad, and ugly

-By the end of this course, you will have the skills to create many of these visualizations yourself.
+By the end of this course, you will have the skills to create many of these visualizations yourself, to tell whether they are a good or a bad design, and *why*.

 ## The good